JerryZRZ/Jerry-Zhang/README.md

 - Machine Learning
 - Optimization

-Currently, I focus on the research of diffusion model in the TTS field, especially the consistency model issued by Yang Song(OpenAI).
+Currently, I focus on the research of diffusion model in the TTS field, especially the consistency model issued by Yang Song(OpenAI&CalTech) recently.